Holmes Hole Sailing Association

 Race Committee: The race committee boat will normally be Vineyard Haven Yacht Club's Vigilant, or Guardian.
 The committee normally monitors Channel 73 for emergency purposes.
 For rendezvous races we may use a member's boat.
 The committees are in complete command of the races at all times.
 Please do not disturb them by asking for information while they are anchored on the line!
 Theirs is a very demanding operation.

 Protests: Protests are to be made in accordance with the Racing Rules of Sailing.
 If you believe your competitor has infringed any rule or instruction, a protest may be made by showing a protest signal (red flag or cloth) in the starboard rigging.
 This is to be done at the earliest possible moment after the event, and is to be carried until finished racing, advising the race committee of the protest at the finish.
 Note that the rules require you to hail “Protest” at the first reasonable opportunity, possibly allowing the Protestee to exonerate himself if he chooses.
 The protest shall be presented, preferably written, at the get-together after the race.
 You must try to inform the protested boat of your intent to protest at the time of the incident.
 Both protester and protested must be represented at the hearing, with witnesses if possible.
 If this is not possible, then mail your protest to the race committee within 24 hours after the race.
 The protest will be heard and judged by the Protest Committee, consisting of officers of the association.
-There is no stigma in protesting what you believe that a boat has made a real infringement and has not done its penalty turns in accordance with rule 44.
-This is the traditional way of keeping the sport clean and friendly.

 VIOLATION OF “FERRY” CHANNEL A racing boat that causes any Steamship Authority vessel, or other large commercial vessel, south of a line at the mouth of the harbor drawn from Mark RN 4 to Mark 23A to alter course, slow down, back down, or that passes in front of such vessels and does not yield them right of way, or which in the judgment of the Race Committee passes to close shall be disqualified without protest hearing.
 This changes RRS 35 and A4.1.